posener/script/README.md

 Package script provides helper functions to write scripts.

-Inspired by [https://github.com/bitfield/script](https://github.com/bitfield/script), with some small modifications:
+Inspired by [https://github.com/bitfield/script](https://github.com/bitfield/script), with some improvements:

 * Output between streamed commands is a stream and not loaded to memory.

-* Better representation of errors and stderr.
+* Better representation and handling of errors.

+* Proper incocation, usage and handling of stderr of custom commands.

-The script chain is represented by the [`Stream`](https://godoc.org/github.com/posener/script#Stream) type.
-While each command in the stream is abstracted by the [`Command`](https://godoc.org/github.com/posener/script#Command) struct, which enable extending this library freely.
+The script chain is represented by a [`Stream`](https://godoc.org/github.com/posener/script#Stream) object.
+While each command in the stream is abstracted by the [`Command`](https://godoc.org/github.com/posener/script#Command) struct.
+This library provides basic functionality, but can be extended freely.

 #### Examples